swj0419/DESCGEN/README.md

 # DESCGEN
-This repo contains data and code for the paper: DESCGEN: A Distantly Supervised Dataset for Generating Abstractive Entity Descriptions
+This repo contains data for the paper: DESCGEN: A Distantly Supervised Dataset for Generating Abstractive Entity Descriptions

 ## Dataset:
 The dataset can be downloaded from the link: https://drive.google.com/drive/folders/1Nu3Y4lcau93hpJCJi6rhKOwEuLGrsHEc?usp=sharing